frank-ventures/GameLog/README.md

 - The search bar will check [IGDB](https://www.igdb.com/) for what you've searched, and give you some of the most relevant results
 - You can go to an individual game page to see info about that game.
+- You have your own user page.
+Lucky thing!

 # Future Features